 A Transistor is a three terminal device which comprises of several terms whose meaning is necessary to know.
 These are called terminology of a transistor.
 These are as following:

-(i) Base: It is lightly doped terminal through which electrons passes from the emitter to collector.
+It is lightly doped terminal through which electrons pass from the emitter to collector.

-(ii) Emitter: It is heavily doped terminal through which electrons enters.
+It is heavily doped terminal through which electrons enter.

-(x) P-type semiconductor: P-type semiconductors are those semiconductors which comprises of holes as a majority carrier and electrons as a minority carrier.
+P-type semiconductors are those semiconductors which comprise holes as a majority carrier and electrons as a minority carrier.

 Types of Transistors:

-Transistors are basically divided into two types, one is Unipolar junction Transistor and other is Bipolar junction transistors.
+Basically, Transistors are of two types.
+One is Unipolar junction Transistor and other is Bipolar junction transistors.

 Hope you all like this article.
 For any suggestions please comment below.
 We always appreciate your suggestions.